She's the star witness against Sam Bankman-Fried. Her testimony was explosive

 Though other former top executives at FTX businesses are testifying during the trial, Ellison was always considered the most important witness.

-When the prosecution asked Ellison if she could identify Sam Bankman-Fried for the jury, Ellison stood and squinted, and scanned the room.
+When the prosecution asked Ellison whether she could identify Bankman-Fried for the jury, Ellison stood, squinted and scanned the room.
 It took almost a minute for her to locate him.

 She is hoping for leniency in exchange, when she is sentenced after this trial ends.

-The daughter of M.I.T. economists, Ellison was a math major at Stanford University, and in her testimony, she described how she and Bankman-Fried met at the trading firm Jane Street.
+The daughter of Massachusetts Institute of Technology economists, Ellison was a math major at Stanford University, and in her testimony, she described how she and Bankman-Fried met at the trading firm Jane Street.
 She was an intern, and he was a trader.

 Before long, the defendant started his own crypto-focused investment firm, called Alameda Research, and Bankman-Fried convinced Ellison to join its ranks.
 But their relationship wasn't strictly personal.